By Dr Joe

 Those are some of the benefits of consuming cocoa products made from cacao.
 Cocoa products do have benefits but these are not exclusive to it, I have to say.
-There are other plant sources of antioxidants but it will be difficult to beat cacao as a natural source of polyphenols and flavanols.

 Why the health benefits of Cacao powder can be a misunderstood weapon:

 As I said above, there are other foods around that have the polyphenols just like cacao.
 The polyphenols in these other foods are just as effective.
 The essential point is that cacao just seems to have a higher concentration of these antioxidants.
 That’s one big bonus.

 The problem though is that the cacao products you see in your department stores have been processed to the point of being useless.
 Most of the products you see on your supermarket shelves have been severely adulterated by adding sweeteners, table sugar, dairy and preservatives.

 The sweeteners or sugar are what makes them appeal to you and your taste buds but that’s all you are getting.
 You won’t be getting the benefits mentioned above.

 What does this mean?
 It means you are being short-changed.
 You may be having that chocolate product in the vain hope that you are feeding your body with antioxidants.

 Sadly, you are not…unless you have access to cacao powder that is unprocessed and cold-pressed or at worst, minimally processed.

 Also, don’t forget that cacao (when you get the real thing) has calories in it.
 Pure cacao powder has less calories though compared to say dark chocolate.